Public transport in Bristol: Rail

 The main railway stations in Bristol are Bristol Temple Meads, near the city centre, and Bristol Parkway in the northern suburb of Stoke Gifford.
 Although the latter is in the Bristol urban area, it is in South Gloucestershire.
 There are services to UK destinations from both Temple Meads and Parkway stations.
 There are also smaller stations across Bristol on different railway lines, including the Severn Beach Line, South Wales Main Line, Cross-Country Route, Great Western Main Line and Wessex Main Line.

 Journey time to Cardiff is around 45–60 minutes and to London Paddington around 90 minutes.

 There are three private rail companies that operate across the Greater Bristol area.
 They are Greater Western Railway, CrossCountry and South Western Railway.
 Great Western Railway operate all the local and regional services and intercity services between London Paddington and South Wales/Southwest England that pass through or terminate at Bristol.
 CrossCountry run cross-country intercity services that serve Bristol on routes between Southwest England and the Midlands, North of England and Scotland.
-South Western Railway operate four services a day between Bristol Temple Meads and Salisbury, three of which continue to London Waterloo.

 There are several local, suburban rail routes throughout Bristol but many have either been closed or seen massively reduced services.
 The Severn Beach line which runs from Temple Meads to Severn Beach is regarded as a particularly attractive route.

 Following a successful campaign by Friends of Suburban Bristol Railways, the Severn Beach Line began to be served by an increased frequency from May 2008.
 It is hoped this will pave the way for better services across the conurbation.
 An additional train now operates on the line meaning services average around every 40 minutes.
 Fares are set over two zones, and the trip from Bristol Temple Meads to Severn Beach is £3.00 return.
 There is, for the first time, a Sunday service to Avonmouth.
 The result is a service that can actually be used to commute to Bristol centre from outlying areas.
 Information has been improved at all the stations, from a push-button link to a computer-generated voice link, to real-time display screen.
 There has been a dramatic increase in passenger numbers, giving rise to complaints about not be able to buy tickets for through train journeys from the onboard train crew.